Ye Shi: Monetary theory

 During a time of opposition against the adoption of paper money, Ye introduced a view of money which emphasized its role as a medium of exchange created by merchants for trade.
 Ye argued that during the age of sage-kings, people were self-sufficient, producing all necessary goods.
 As societies became more complex, a division of labor emerged, leading to a need for exchange and the use of money as a measure of value.
 This transition allowed various commodities to be quantified: cloth in feet and inches, grain in pecks and bushels.
 The establishment of the Qin and Han empires significantly expanded trade, with coinage becoming the preferred medium of exchange due to its convenience.
 By the end of the Former Han dynasty, precious materials like jade and gold were primarily ornamental.
 Ye believed that a stable currency system was not realized until the Tang dynasty began minting the Kaiyuan coin in 621.
+His review of monetary history differs with the cartalist view in the Guanzi.

+In contrast with his contemporaries, Ye emphasized the importance of money being in circulation and overlooked its role as a means of storage.
+He stated that money and goods only show their value when they are used and questioned the usefulness of money that is stored away, as it cannot facilitate trade or exchanges.
+He also argued that the problems with paper currency in his time supported his belief in the value of metal money.
+Rich people and the state kept coins due to their intrinsic value.
+The increase of paper money led to less coins in circulation and caused inflation, which hurt incomes and production.
+Ye suggested ending paper currency to restore reliable coin use.

+His financial expositions were to be found in his texts such as the "The Financial Planner" (1182) and "Coins II", which details his views on the dynamics between currency and commodities.